michaelgwelch/lfs-check/README.md

 ## Library Usage

-This package, while useful as a command line tool for double checking before your work before pushing your work, is intended to be used as part of a build process to check for any binaries in a pull request.
+This package is useful as a command line tool for double checking  your work before pushing it.
+However, it is primarily intended to be used as part of a build process to check for any binaries in a pull request.

 There is only one function that will be exposed `checkCommit`: